Symposium General Information

 emphasizing dissertation research.

-the University of Arizona, University of Wyoming, Washington State
+Oregon, University of Utah, University of Arizona, University of Wyoming and Washington State University.

 of dissertation research are made by doctoral students, followed by comments from